whawty/libvirt-usb-hotplugd/README.md

 Every check interval libvirt-usb-hotplugd creates a list of all USB devices connected to the host.
 It then compares the device attributes to a list of configured matchers for a given virtual machine.
-If the device attributes are a match this device is than attached to the virtual machine using libvirt.
+If the device attributes are a match this device is then attached to the virtual machine using libvirt.
 It also removes devices from virtual machines that no longer match the configured attributes.
 Devices can be matched by a multitude of attributes.
 The simpliest